-Having a frank discussion with all involved parties about the assignment of financial responsibilities will help prevent resentment and anger from brewing in the lead up to the big day.
+Having a frank discussion with all involved parties about the assignment of financial responsibilities will help prevent resentment and anger from brewing in the lead-up to the big day.
 But changing the traditions means actually knowing what they are in the first place, especially if you want to show respect to a more traditional set of parents.
-To do that, let’s take a look at the way costs have historically been broken down, as well as a few ways modern couples are changing things up.
+To do that, let’s look at how costs have historically been broken down, as well as a few ways modern couples are changing things up.

 The Official ‘Who-Pays-for-What’ Guide to Financing Your Wedding…

 In ye olde days, the engagement party (which is optional anyway) was paid for entirely by the bride’s family.
 However, since so many couples live far away from their parents and their network, more and more couples are paying for their own engagement parties.
 Friends – whether in the bridal party or not – also often volunteer to throw engagement parties as a celebration of the couple.
 If held in someone’s home, the costs will include mostly catering and entertainment, while booking a restaurant or bar will come with its own financial considerations that vary greatly depending on the quality of the venue.

 Bridal Shower and Bachelorette/Bachelor Parties

 The bridal shower is one of the few wedding events that traditionally has fallen entirely outside of the family domain to the maid of honor or bridal party acting as host as just one of the numerous bridesmaid duties.
 The costs here are similar to those of an engagement party, with the added expense of any bridal games and gifts.
 That said, it’s no longer taboo for the mother of the bride to help plan and pay if all parties are interested.